SirRujak/CarND-MPC-Project/writeup.md

 ### The vehicle must successfully drive a lap around the track.

 The vehicle can successfully drive around the track for at least ten laps as per testing.
+Whenever the time horizon surpases the range of the provided lines the prediction line is only accurate up to the distance of the time horizon.
+As such, when the vehicle is going quickly the predictive line becomes uncertain towards the end but does not effect the predictive qualities of the MPC.